-Federation of Nigeria, 2004, which is based on the UNCITRAL Model Law on International Commercial Arbitration, governs arbitration and conciliation in Nigeria.
+The Arbitration and Conciliation Act, Cap.
+A18, Laws of the Federation of Nigeria, 2004, which is based on the UNCITRAL Model Law on International Commercial Arbitration is that primary legislation governing arbitration and conciliation in Nigeria.

 Various states have enacted laws governing Mediation and other Alternative Dispute Resolution (ADR) processes.
-In Lagos State, for instance, the Lagos Multi-Door Court House Law of 2007, established a legal framework for the operation of mediation, as well as other ADR processes.
+In Lagos State, for instance, the Lagos Multi-Door Court House Law of 2007 established a legal framework for the operation of mediation, as well as other ADR processes.

-1.3 Are there any areas of law in Nigeria that cannot use Arbitration/Mediation/ Expert Determination/Tribunals/ Ombudsman as a means of alternative dispute resolution?
+1.3 Are there any areas of law in Nigeria that cannot use Arbitration/Mediation/Expert Determination/Tribunals/Ombudsman as a means of alternative dispute resolution?

 Generally, commercial disputes are subject of arbitration.
-Disputes bordering on criminal law as well as family law matters are considered to be non-arbitrable.
+Disputes bordering on criminal law, as well as family law matters are considered to be non-arbitrable.